 Students who successfully complete this course will be able to:

-- Outline the six generic steps in the landscape design process.
-Explain how the process is important to potential water savings.
-Explain how the process applies to existing landscapes.
+- Outline the six generic steps in the landscape design process and explain how the process is important to potential water savings and how the process applies to existing landscapes

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

 Please note that there are no refunds for open entry courses.